Directions for submission biociden

 Under transitional law requesting an authorisation for a same product under a different (trade) name can be done by applying for a derived trade permit.
 The derived product will receive it's own authorisation number, but will remain legally dependent of the reference product.
 Any desired changes that go beyond the properties of the reference authorisation must be changed and authorised in the reference authorisation before they can be requested for the derived product.

 Please note that for a derived permit an annual fee is owed.

 Regulation (EC) no 528/2012

-Under the Regulation there are more possibilities to bring a product on the market with more names:
+Under the Regulation there are more possibilities to bring products on the market with multiple (trade)names: